 People are often the best starting point for a story, as readers engage much more with a human story.

 I’ve previously written about a great travel writing exercise which is recording short snippets of interviews with people on your phone while traveling.
 You can use these snippets of local insight as a starting point for a story.

 On a recent trip to Chile, I traveled to Pucon, an area known for it’s Villarrica volcano.
 While I could have started a story on the region with ‘Looming over the little town of Pucon, the Villarrica volcano is one of the world’s most active’, I instead went for ‘As my guide Ricardo stepped deep into the soft snow, he looked up at the towering Villarrica above us, ‘I remember the day it erupted like it was yesterday’.

 While the first opening gives the reader a sense of the place, the second one draws you in much more: you get a sense of local life in this area, and you are intrigued to discover more about the region and that day when the volcano erupted over the town.

 On your next trip, spend some time researching, heading off the beaten track, and talking to local people to find your own story.

-Look for stories which has never been told before, and ones that will inspire and educate your readers.
+Look for stories which have never been told before, and ones that will inspire and educate your readers.